adilbekm/benford-covid19/README.md

 # Benford's Law Applied to COVID-19 Reports

-**A look at COVID-19 case reports around the world to see how well the numbers of daily positive cases fit into Benford's Law.
-The better the fit, the more likely the data for a location to be accurate and trustworthy.**
+**A look at COVID-19 case reports from around the world to see how well the numbers of daily positive cases fit into Benford's Law.
+The better the fit, the more accurate the data.**

 ### What is Benford's Law?

 Numbers that represent real-life events follow a certain regularity.
-Specifically, the first digit of these numbers follows a strange pattern with the number 1 appearing about 30% of the time, the number 2 about 18% of the time, etc. — a frequency that declines in a logarithmic way.
-This pattern is known as the Benford's Law, and it can be used to identify fraud and other irregularities with reported numbers.
+Specifically, the first digit of these numbers follows a strange pattern with the number 1 appearing about 30% of the time, the number 2 about 18% of the time, etc.— a frequency that declines logarithmically.
+This pattern is known as Benford's Law, and it can be used to identify fraud and other irregularities with reported numbers.
 To learn more, see this [wikipedia page](https://en.wikipedia.org/wiki/benford's_law) or the 2020 Netflix show [Connected](https://www.netflix.com/title/81031737) (episode "Digits").

 ### How does it apply to COVID-19 reports?

 COVID-19 reports are made of numbers just like any other reports created by people, and that makes it possible to apply Benford's Law.
-I obtained the daily positive case numbers for the U.S. (from [Covid Tracking Project](https://covidtracking.com/)) and countries around the world (from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)).
-For example, England, UK has recently reported the following positive cases of COVID-19 per day: 10296, 8964, 8408, 9420, 7292, 8644, 8623, 7393, 6527, 5080.
-Having collected these numbers by location, I computed the frequency of numbers 1 to 9 in the first digit of the case numbers and compared them with the Benford frequency to get the **Benford error**—the difference between the actual frequency and the frequency expected by Benford's Law.
+I obtained the daily positive case numbers for the U.S. from [The Covid Tracking Project](https://covidtracking.com/), and for countries around the world from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19), and calculated the frequency of numbers 1 to 9 in the first digit of the numbers.
+I compared the results to the expected, or Benford, frequency to get the **Benford Error**—the difference between the actual frequency and the frequency expected by Benford's Law.
 This error tells how good or bad the data for the location is.

+For example, England, UK has reported a total of 260 numbers of daily positive cases of COVID-19 since they started reporting as a standalone location on June 11, 2020.
+Here are the recent 10 of them: 10296, 8964, 8408, 9420, 7292, 8644, 8623, 7393, 6527, 5080.
+If you look at each of these 260 numbers, you will find that the number 1 is in the first digit 0.3692 (36.92%) of the time, the number 2 — 0.1654(16.54%) of the time, and so on.
+But Benford's Law states that the number 1 should be found in the first digit 0.3010 (30.10%) of the time, the number 2 — 0.1761(17.61%) of the time, etc. So England's report is off by 0.0682 for the number 1, by 0.0107 for the number 2 (the sign of the difference doesn't matter), and so on.
+For all 9 numbers, their report is off by 0.1526 and that is their Benford Error.

+![England][plt1]

 ### What are the results?